Photo by Innerbody Research

 These finasteride and minoxidil prices are actually better than some competitors, at least at first glance.
 A deeper look reveals that the minoxidil from Roman is significantly less expensive.
 Even though Roman charges $30 for a month’s supply instead of $24, their oral minoxidil comes in a 30-count of 2.5mg tablets per month.
 Happy Head delivers half that and instructs you to break those pills in half to get a 1.25mg dose.
 If your doctor prescribes you a 2.5mg dose, that cost goes up to $48/month — $18 more than Roman.

 Happy Head guarantees that their products can stop hair loss and stimulate new growth.
 But even the most successful studies of finasteride, minoxidil, and other hair loss treatments don't work for everyone.
-That's why Happy Head offers a 6-month money-back guarantee.
+That's why Happy Head offers a six-month money-back guarantee.

 After six months of use, if you're unsatisfied with your results, you'll have to contact the company to set up a return.
 You'll incur fees intended to recoup shipping charges and then ship back any remaining product at your expense.